Live web maps for large, continuously updating geospatial datasets

 Using Clockwork Micro's DB2Vector, National Flood Data can easily created a vector endpoint for the flood layer.
 They then started running data updates daily, and everything downstreak of the data updated accordingly.
 They use a simple SQL query to create their vector tiles, but db2vector allows them to write this in a GUI editor rather than embedding it in an

 ogr2ogr query.
 A change to the query in the editor immediately propagates, unlike changing a big pull of data to GeoJSON.
 Writing this query is the only technical step.
-Once the DB2Vector tile layer has been created, the style is set in the Simple Styler, and the map is created using Map Stacker, all with no code.
+Once the DB2Vector tile layer has been created, the style is set in the Simple Styler, and the map is created using Map Maker, all with no code.

 The example above shows a screen shot of a dynamic map of the high risk flood regions near Huntington Beach, CA, in particular near the property in Humboldt Island with the black outline.

 There is now no need to precompute tiles.
 National Flood Data now also offers the vector tile endpoint to users.
 Their users then style the flood zone polygons as they like within their applications.
 National Flood Data's users can also request static images, which are rerouted to Clockwork Micro's map endpoint.

 Moving to Clockwork Micro's services has saved National Flood Data development time and allowed them to offer a new services—a vector tile endpoint—without any additional development time.